 1) Teaching children to read is a very high priority

-2) Thematic, topic-based approach to teaching and learning that makes learning relevant for pupils but still enables them to understand the discrete subject areas
+2) Thematic, topic-based approach to teaching and learning, which is still progressive and well sequenced, makes learning relevant for pupils but still enables them to understand the discrete subject areas

 3) Learning is reinforced and consolidated through regular opportunities for re-capping what they have been taught already